bensonphillipsiv/homelab-infra/README.md

 # homelab infra

-This repository contains a full GitOps-driven IaC setup for my homelab infrastructure.
+This repository contains the full GitOps-driven IaC setup for my homelab infrastructure.
 It is built to be **fully reproducible**, allowing everything to be easily redeployed from scratch.

 ---